eserie/wax-ml/README.md

 # Disclaimer

-WAX is in its early stages of development and its features and API are very likely to evolve.
+WAX-ML is in its early stages of development and its features and API are very likely to evolve.

 # Development

-You can contribute to WAX by asking questions, proposing practical use cases or by contributing to the code or the documentation.
+You can contribute to WAX-ML by asking questions, proposing practical use cases or by contributing to the code or the documentation.
 You can have a look at our [Contributing Guidelines](https://github.com/eserie/wax-ml/CONTRIBUTING.md) and [Developer Documentation](https://wax-ml.readthedocs.io/en/latest/developer.html) .

-We maintain a "WAX Enhancement Proposals" in [WEP.md](https://github.com/eserie/wax-ml/WEP.md) file.
+We maintain a "WAX-ML Enhancement Proposals" in [WEP.md](https://github.com/eserie/wax-ml/WEP.md) file.